 One of the strengths of a family business is the preservation of wealth across generations.
-A family business is also unique in the sense that it is rooted in values common to all members.
-Family business dynamics is also interesting but could lead to the breakdown of a successful enterprise when family disputes creep into the management of the company.
+In addition, values common to all members makes a family business unique.
+Family business dynamics is also interesting but could lead to the breakdown of a successful enterprise.
+This happens especially when family disputes creep into the management of the company.

 Constitution creation and succession planning are two of the steps towards the sustainability of a family business.

-Just like the constitution of States around the world, the family constitution is the “shared language” of the family that reflects its values, beliefs, and aspirations.
+Just like the constitution of States around the world, the family constitution is the “shared language” of the family.
+It is a document that reflects the family’s values, beliefs, and aspirations.
 SmartCompany suggests developing a constitution that includes policies and processes from communication, decision-making, remuneration, and dispute resolution.

-The constitution can document how the business started and the values it is rooted upon so that future generations will have a guide as to where to steer the company when it is their time to take over the lead roles.
-While the constitution is not a legally binding document, it helps remove the often emotionally heavy disputes family members will have in the future.
+The constitution documents how the business started.
+Importantly, the constitution documents the values of the business.
+This will serve as a guide to future generations as to where to steer the company.
+The constitution is not a legally binding document.
+But it does help remove the often emotionally heavy disputes family members will have in the future.

 The constitution also clarifies ownership and corporate structure and defines the roles of family members.
 Further, the constitution will include accountabilities and crisis management.

 As the business and family grows, so does the constitution.
-SmartCompany recommends hiring an independent advisor to help craft the document and to help keep the family focus on business-only matters.
+SmartCompany recommends hiring an independent advisor to help craft the document.
+Hiring a non-family member will help keep the family focus on business-only matters.

 Successful family businesses are built, not born.
 They are not overnight successes.
 Take as an example, Linxfox, which started with a single truck in 1956 and only marked its turning point in 1968, or 12 years later when it expanded its fleet to 60.
 Planning for the future of a family business does not happen in one meeting and does not conclude in the naming of an heir or successor.

 KPMG Enterprise Partner Bill Noye points out, “succession is a process, not an event” and it takes a lot of preparation.
 It is not uncommon for family members to start working in the family business doing the most labour-intensive activities and receiving minimum wages.
-It is also not uncommon for family members to be named successors only when they have climbed up the corporate ladder.
+It is also not uncommon for heads of families to name family members successors only when they have climbed up the corporate ladder.
 This is because, even in family businesses, family members still need to prove themselves worthy to be named heir of the family legacy.